A few more things about me

-I have worked in the position of writer, editor, content strategist, manager and V.P.
-Some of my favorite moments happened when a team member or colleague came to me with a work or career problem.
+When I first started out as a corporate employee, some of my favorite moments happened when a colleague came to me with a work or career problem.
 I salivated at how to creatively turn a feeling of lostness, dissatisfaction, or yearning into clarity, triumph, a game plan and a new beginning.
 I loved conversation around how to be yourself at work and find a reasonable sense of purpose and meaning, because if you're not, then you're spending most of your life in a straight jacket.
-No reason for that!
+I was hell-bent on showing everyone how creative they were--that our access to creativity is as natural as breathing.

 When the great recession of 2007/2008 hit, I was working at a big tech company.
 Everyone could feel the fun coming to an end; teams of people were basically running around the offices with their arms in the air, yelling and lamenting that the best of times was over.
 I started asking people how they were going to get through what was turning out to be a strange time in history.